Golden Lion Tamarin (Leontopithecus Rosalia Rosalia)

 High in the treetops (canopy) of primal forests (forests that have not been disturbed by humans).

 Coastal forests of South America, near Rio Sao Joao, and the Poco d’Anta Reserve in Brazil.

 Omnivorous – fruit, flowers, insects, small vertebrates, tree gum, nectars and bird eggs.

 10-12 years in the wild, 15 years or more in captivity.

 These inquisitive animals spend their day foraging for food and looking for snack treats the zookeepers hide throughout the exhibit.
-The monkeys are exhibited with red-footed tortoise and two-toed sloths because those animals share habitat in the wild.
+The monkeys are exhibited with red-footed tortoise because they share habitat in the wild.